faseeh41/Dicee-Game/README.md

 ## Dicee-Game Easy Styling

-## Using Javascript to rendomly gave dicee images and predict the Winner!
+## Using Javascript to randomly gave dicee images and predict the Winner!

 <h2 align="center">
   <a href="https://faseehblogs.vercel.app/" target="_blank">faseehblogs.vercel.app</a>